 We constructed these tables with custom cuts and broke it down into three pieces: frame, top, and shelf.

-This console table looks great next to our coastal console table and modern platform bed!
+This side table looks great next to our coastal console table and modern platform bed!

 We did the same thing for the shelf, creating pocket holes to attach the boards together, but we didn’t route the edge.

-Then we used glue to attach the shelf and top so that there weren’t any nail holes showing.
+We used glue to attach the shelf and top so that there weren’t any nail holes showing.
+Clamping them down keeps them sturdy and eliminates being able to see any screw or nail holes.

 We decided to add a pull that was leftover from our kitchen cabinets to add a nice metal element.
 It obviously serves not structural or functional purpose, but we thought it looked nice.